 Recently during a call, I told a senior colleague “ you are not required for that meeting”.
 He said “ok”.
 We kept the phone down and went by addressing other affairs.
 And then I realised, it’s so easy to work with this person.
 I said what I said, he received and responded without adding any meaning or ‘masala’.
 It’s just so liberating when one has the confidence that whatever is said will be received just as it is.
 It allows me to be fully self-expressed without worrying about being misunderstood, judged or pushed back.

-Have you experienced those spaces where transparency, vulnerability, honesty, self expression flows naturally?
-I get goose bumps thinking of the connections, authenticity, love that becomes available when I am self expressed and, more importantly, I create a space where others are free to express themselves.
+Have you experienced those spaces where transparency, vulnerability, honesty, self-expression flow naturally?
+I get goosebumps thinking of the connections, authenticity, love that becomes available when I am self-expressed and, more importantly, I create a space where others are free to express themselves.

 I am on this journey to notice my filters, my masala, in the moment and dropping them to get the said and even the unsaid.
 And whenever I am successful in doing so, magic happens.
-I can connect to fear beneath ‘angry voice’, anxiety beneath laughter, conflicts disappear, projects move, connection reaches many notches up.
-Yet as i said its a continuous journey to ‘Listen Nothing, before you can listen the real thing’
+I can connect to fear beneath ‘angry voice’, anxiety beneath the laughter, conflicts disappear, projects move, connection reaches many notches up.
+Yet as I said it’s a continuous journey to ‘Listen Nothing before you can listen the real thing’.